 Anonymity

-Despite all feedback from stakeholders remaining anonymous throughout the 360-degree performance appraisal, many can take advantage of the anonymity and use this opportunity to lash out with personal feelings towards the employee in question, being overly critical or focused only on the weaknesses.
-To avoid this from happening, keep a good balance of questions that seek out the positive areas as well as what an employee can improve on rather than asking what an employee performs poorly in.
+Despite all feedback from stakeholders remaining anonymous throughout the 360-degree performance appraisal, some respondents use that cover to lash out with personal feelings rather than constructive observations.
+Research published in HBR on the feedback fallacy shows that poorly framed feedback, especially anonymous feedback, can undermine the confidence of the recipient rather than drive improvement.
+To avoid this, keep a good balance of questions that seek out positive areas as well as what an employee can improve on, framing prompts around observable behaviors rather than character judgments.

 Here is a summary of the pros and cons listed above: